<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Buckingham Palace

-Don't miss the changing of the guard at Buckingham Palace; it is a part of London you have to experience.
-Generally the start time is 11:00 am.
-Look up the exact day you'll be there to make sure you don't miss the time though.
+You can also experience the magnificent changing of the guard ceremony at Buckingham Palace.
+Generally, the start time is 11:00 AM in the Buckingham Palace Forecourt every Monday, Wednesday, Friday & Sunday — just look up the exact day you'll be there to make sure you don't miss anything.
 Get there early to get a good standing place because the crowds that gather here can make it very hard to see what's going on.

 You will be able to visit the inside of Buckingham Palace in the summer months when the Queen isn't there (usually between August and September).
-A tour inside guides you though stately rooms, the grand staircase, past famous works of art, and the Throne Room.
-Tickets for a tour are usually around 24 pounds, or more if you'd like include afternoon tea.
+A tour inside guides you through stately rooms, the grand staircase, past famous works of art, and the Throne Room.
+In a word, it's impressive.
+There are also exclusive tours in the winter and spring if you have the pocket money for that.
+Get ticket info here

 ILP Europe